masteringmodernpayments/book/initial_app.md

 $ rake db:migrate
 ```

 `name` and `description` will be displayed to the customer, `permalink` and `file` will be used later.
-Open up `app/models/product.rb` and change it too look like this:
+Open up `app/models/product.rb` and change it to look like this:

 ```ruby
 class Product < ActiveRecord::Base